-For parents, involvement in their son or daughter’s choice of college can be an emotionally exhausting tug of war between two extremes.
-Some parents may stay out of the way, wanting their child to own the decision.
+For parents, involvement in their son or daughter’s college choice can be an emotionally exhausting tug of war between two extremes.
+Some parents stay out of the way, wanting their child to own the decision.
 Other parents push their child towards a particular university, afraid their child will never find a good fit on his or her own.

-If you think of choosing a college as a set of skills, this mindset will help you demystify your role in your child’s choice.
-If you focus on teaching your son or daughter the skills necessary to make this big decision – self-awareness, motivation, planning, and decision-making – your opinion will carry much weight while still allowing him or her to own the decision.
+If you think of choosing a college as a skill set, it will help you demystify your role in your child’s choice.
+If you focus on teaching your child the skills necessary to make this decision – self-awareness, motivation, planning, and decision-making – your opinion will carry weight while as the decision is made.